Cycling 101 – Beginners’ Guide to Recreational Cycling

-Before riding away from the bike shop, make sure you have the appropriate equipment to keep you safe.
+Before riding away from the bike shop, ensure you have the appropriate equipment to keep you safe.

 Helmets are the number one safety item.
 Helmets reduce the risk of head injury by 60% and brain injury by 58%.
-Don’t ride without one.
+So don’t ride without one.

 Reflective and bright clothing helps you stay safe on the road.
 Choose bright colors for your cycling gear, with reflective material where possible.
 A reflective jacket is essential for nighttime riding.
 Don’t rely on your bike’s small reflective surfaces.

 Use lights during periods of low light (dusk, night, cloudy days) on the front and back of your bike.
-This gives other cyclists and drivers the best chance of seeing you so you can stay safe.
+Doing so gives other cyclists and drivers the best chance of seeing you so you can stay safe.